top of page

 Working with Altura, the City will need to submit the Community Development Block Grant (CBDG) by Thanksgiving.

-August 2025
+December 2025

 January 2026

-• Developer selects contractor for entire projects
+• Developer selects contractors for project

 March 2026